zacharyw/bootstrap3-form-builder/README.md

 It also adds some options to all of the form helpers (`form.text_field`, `form.text_area`, etc)

 * :label - Lets you define a custom label
-* :label_class - Lets you define a custom class for your clabel
+* :label_class - Lets you define a custom class for your label
 * :help_block - A block of text that should appear below your input
 * :help_inline - A line of text that should appear next to your input
 * :input_class - By Default this is 'form-control'